atrigueiro/test-github-jira/README.md

-test comments
+test comment
-no issue key in branch name just pr title
+one jira issue key
-1212
+branck and pr